|

 Too busy to make this right away?
 Pin it for later!
 Pin this post to your favorite board on Pinterest and it will be there when you’re ready!

-But wait!
 If you are not interested in canning salsa, you should check out our classic salsa recipe or yummy mango salsa recipe.
+If you want to dive deeper into the world of canning, give some of my other favorite canning recipes a try.

 tomatos for canning